andredms/blog/_posts/2020-12-19-bsides-algiers.md

     if packet.haslayer(ICMP) and str(packet.getlayer(ICMP).type) == '8':
         output.write(packet.load) # write packet data to output.bin
  ```

-# Cracking Passwords
-Upon running this script, which essentially did what I described manually doing above, we finally got the data we needed in the form of output.bin.
+Upon running the Python script, which essentially did what I described manually doing above, we finally got the data we needed in the form of output.bin.
 To ensure we’d saved it with the right extension, we ran:

 ```
 file output.bin
 ```

-This output:
+which output:

 ```
 output.bin: Zip archive data, at least v2.0 to extract